day8/lein-git-inject/README.md

 And it is better if there is only be one way to do something.

-## How To Use It
+## Example

-Here's how your `project.clj` should be arranged to achive the three steps described above ...
+Here's how your `project.clj` should be arranged to achieve the three steps described above ...

 ```clojure